pau1tuck/pysaurus/README.md

 # pysaurus 0.1.0

-A sophisticated English thesaurus with synonyms, antonymns, and word proximity readings.
+A sophisticated English thesaurus with synonyms, antonyms, and word proximity readings.